Burmese cuisine: Tea shops

-During British rule in Burma, Burmese Indians introduced tea shops to the country, first known as kaka hsaing, which later evolved into teashops called laphet yay hsaing (လက်ဖက်ရည်ဆိုင်) or kaphi (ကဖီး), the latter word from French café.
+During British rule in Burma, Burmese Indians introduced tea shops to the country, first known as kaka hsaing, which later evolved into tea shops called laphet yay hsaing (လက်ဖက်ရည်ဆိုင်) or kaphi (ကဖီး), the latter word from French café.
 Burmese tea shop culture emerged from a combination of British, Indian, and Chinese influences throughout the colonial period.
-Teashops are prevalent across the country, forming an important part of communal life.
-Typically open throughout the day, some Burmese tea shops cater to locals, long distance drivers and travellers alike.
+Tea shops are prevalent across the country, forming an important part of communal life.
+Typically open throughout the day, some Burmese tea shops cater to locals, long-distance drivers and travellers alike.
 The Burmese typically gather in tea shops to drink milk tea served with an extensive array of snacks and meals.

 Street food

 Street food stalls and hawkers are a feature of the Burmese urban landscape, especially in major cities like Yangon.
 Burmese salads, snacks, and fritters are especially popular street foods.
 In recent years, some major cities have clamped down on street food vendors.
 In 2016, Yangon banned the city's 6,000 street vendors from selling food on major thoroughfares, and relocated them to formal night markets set up by the city.

 Night markets, called nya zay (ညဈေး), are a feature of many Burmese towns and cities.
-Colonial observers as early as 1878 noted Burmese street hawkers selling delicacies such as fruits, cakes, and laphet during "night bazaars."
+Colonial observers as early as 1878 noted Burmese street hawkers selling delicacies, such as fruits, cakes, and laphet during "night bazaars."
 The streets surrounding major daytime markets, such as Zegyo Market in Mandalay, typically double as makeshift night markets during the evenings.